wso2/docs-is/en/docs/guides/mfa/sms-otp-config-advanced.md

 #### SMSOTPAuthenticationEndpointErrorPage

-Error page that will be displayed case of an authentication failure.
+Error page that will be displayed in case of an authentication failure.

 ----